BahnCard: New tariff model and diversification: 2002-present

 Towards the end of 2002, Deutsche Bahn undertook a major reform of its pricing strategy.
 The linear pricing model (where ticket prices were fixed and proportional to distance travelled) that had existed for over a century was partly replaced with a new model.
 Though the old fare system for standard tickets was kept largely unchanged, a degree of yield management was introduced for discounted tickets.
-As a part of this reform the discount offered to Bahncard holders was reduced from 50% to 25%.
-The justification was that the Bahncard discount was now valid on top of the new saver fares (called Plan-und-Spar) that offered discounts of up to 40% on the standard fares but were only available under certain conditions (non-exchangeable; booking more than 3 days in advance; return journey required; "weekeend rule"; limited number of seats).
+As a part of this reform the discount offered to Bahncard holders was reduced from 50 per cent to 25 per cent.
+The justification was that the Bahncard discount was now valid on top of the new saver fares (called Plan-und-Spar) that offered discounts of up to 40 per cent on the standard fares but were only available under certain conditions (non-exchangeable; booking more than three days in advance; return journey required; "weekend rule"; limited number of seats).

 This reform proved highly unpopular with customers.
 After passenger protests and declining passenger numbers, the pricing model was modified again in August 2003.
-The original 50% discount Bahncard was reintroduced alongside the 25% Bahncard, however its price was increased from €120 to €200.
+The original 50 per cent discount Bahncard was reintroduced alongside the 25 per cent Bahncard, however its price was increased from €120 to €200.

 On 14 December 2003 the City ticket (see below) was launched in 44 cities in cooperation with the Verband Deutscher Verkehrsunternehmen (Union of German Transport Operators), Deutsche Bahn, and the individual local transport companies.
 On 12 December 2004, another 13 cities joined the scheme; on 11 December 2005 (coinciding with the new DB timetable) another 19, on 1 April 2007 another 16, and on 10 December 2007 yet 7 more.
 100 million rail tickets with "City-ticket" function were sold by the beginning of 2008.

 Between 2004 and 2008 the number of BahnCard holders grew by one million to 4.01 million, the highest in the history of the card.

+In March 2024, DB announced to no longer issue BahnCard 25 and 50 as an actual plastic card from July 2024, making the use of its corresponding smartphone apps mandatory to access the virtual variant.

 Current tariff structure

 BahnCard 25

-The BahnCard 25 also entitles the passenger to 25% discounts on top of fares already discounted, called (Super) Sparpreis, that are available under certain constraints such as advance purchase.
-It also entitles to group discounts, which are meant to make rail travel more attractive to groups of passengers who would have travelled by car otherwise.
+The BahnCard 25 entitles the holder to 25 per cent discounts on all fares.
+It also applies if the passenger travels with a group of people.

-BahnCard 100 customers receive a free Bahncard 25 for a partner or family member.
-Families can purchase additional Bahncard 25s for household members for about 1/5 of the price.
-Minors can purchase a card for €10 that is valid for three years instead of one.
+BahnCard 100 customers receive a free Bahncard 25 for another relative.
+Families can purchase more BahnCard 25 for household members for about 1/5 of the price.
+Minors can purchase the BahnCard 25 for €7.90 that is valid for one year.
+Since 2010 there has been a reduced Bahncard 25 for people aged 65 and over.
+It costs 40.90 euros, for 1st class 81.90 euros.
+For customers under 27, the reduced offer is called My BahnCard 25 and costs 39.90 euros in 2nd class or 81.90 euros in 1st class.

-The number of BahnCard 25 holders is growing faster than the number of BahnCard 50 holders, and a Bahncard 25 passenger undertakes an average of 10 journeys a year, according to Deutsche Bahn.

 BahnCard 50

-The BahnCard 50 enables a 50% discount on standard walk-on fares called Flexpreis, and 25% discount on discounted fares called (Super) Sparpreis.
-It is aimed primarily at frequent travellers who want the convenience and flexibility of being able to hop on a train without making prior arrangements.